What is Syphilis?

 What are the complications of Syphilis?

-If syphilis is not treated effectively, it can spread to other parts of the body.
+If it is not treated effectively, it can spread to other parts of the body.
 This can result in long term complications, such as damage to the heart, brain, eyes and other organs.
 Ultimately, this damage can even lead to death.
+Confidante is made by Randox Health.